Board of Directors

 Founder Director and President

 Joyce is Ryan's mother and has dedicated her life to helping millions see a brighter day in his memory.
 Over the past thirty years, Joyce has had leadership roles in many non-profit organizations or their activities, including: Bascom Palmer Eye Institute (University of Miami), Children's Home Society (Palm Beach), Florida House (Washington, DC), Planned Parenthood of Palm Beach & Treasure Coast, Red Cross - The Greater Palm Beach Area and HCUND of the United Nations (New York).
 She was named a Woman of Distinction by Palm Beach Atlantic University in 2012.
-She is a member of the Massachusetts General Hospital Leadership Council for Psychiatry and the Brain Health Advisory Council of the Palm Healthcare Foundation.
+She is a member of the Massachusetts General Hospital Leadership Council for Psychiatry.

 With her husband, she has been the recipient of the People of Vision Award from the Bascom Palmer Eye Institute, the Hermes Humanitarian Award, the Community Service Award from the Palm Beach Chamber of Commerce, the 2009 Mogens Schou Award for Public Service from The International Society for Bipolar Disorders and the 2017 Sallie Province Mink Community Education Award from Johns Hopkins.